Golf Psychology: How to Stay Focused and Confident When Putting

 Real practice for the real course

-In golf, we are not required to quickly react to a ball being thrown or follow a set time limit.
-The ball is stationary, waiting for us to hit, chip, or putt it towards a target.
-However, a significant amount of time is spent with our thoughts before and between each stroke.
+Although it's normal for many golfers to feel a sense of pressure, in golf we are not required to react quickly to a ball being thrown or to follow a set time limit.
+The ball is stationary, waiting for us to hit, chip, or putt it toward a target.
+However, a significant amount of time can be spent overthinking before and between each stroke.

 Many golfers experience negative thoughts in general, especially when they’re not playing their best.
 It is hard to forget about the putts we’ve missed or drives we've hit poorly.
 With the time we have during our pre-putt routine and over a putt, these thoughts can creep into our subconscious and break our focus, which leads to doubt.